amueller69/Law-School-Notes/Spring-2019/Bankruptcy/04-Automatic_Stay.md

   * Making bankruptcy process a collective action problem - if all creditors race to the court house, they won’t be able to save a business which may actually be worth saving from being dismembered
   * If there are lots of creditors, they may not all be able to coordinate/get together, so each creditor has an incentive to grab payment in full first
 * Aims of the Automatic Stay:
   * Debtor protection: Safeguard against dismembering the bankrupt’s estate by stopping collection efforts.
-Permits debtor to attempt repayment/reorganization plan.
+Permits debtor to attempt repayment/reorganization plan
   * Creditor protection: Provide orderly liquidation procedure under which creditors are treated equality (no race against debtor’s property, ratable distribution)
 * The automatic stay is backward looking and only applies to pre-petition debts, contracts, etc.  Any deal that is made after the petition is filed is not subject to bankruptcy restrictions
   * Even new deals can violate the automatic stay in certain situations